saertna/obsidian-gamified-pkm/README.md

 🔗 **Plugin Download & install:** [Obsidian Gamification Plugin](https://github.com/saertna/obsidian-gamified-pkm/tree/main/obsidian-gamified-pkm)

-just copy content into `<YOURVAULT>\.obsidian\plugins\obsidian-gamified-pkm` You have to create the folder *obsidian-gamified-pkm* there.
+- just copy content into `<YOURVAULT>\.obsidian\plugins\obsidian-gamified-pkm`
+- You have to create the folder *obsidian-gamified-pkm* there.
-Go in Obsidian into Settings (COM/CTRL + ,), enable Community Plugins if not already done, find *obsidian-gamified-pkm* and enable it.
+- Go in Obsidian into Settings (COM/CTRL + ,), enable Community Plugins if not already done, find *obsidian-gamified-pkm* and enable it.
-Run command `Gamificatio your PKM: Initialize gamification ratings`
+- Run command `Gamificatio your PKM: Initialize gamification ratings` in your Vault (COM/CTRL + P).

 **Embark on a Motivational Journey!**